zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/tasks/readme.md

 The [base Annotation model](https://github.com/zooniverse/front-end-monorepo/tree/master/packages/lib-classifier/src/plugins/tasks/models/Annotation.js) defines the following common properties and actions for all annotations.

 - _task (string)_ An identifier for the task that created this annotation eg. `T0`
+- _taskType (string)_ The task type that creates these annotations.
+Set by the annotation's task.

 All annotations should extend the Annotation model by implementing the following: